 Other will insist that you consented to their charges and will steadfastly refuse to make any refund.
 Some will tell you to apply for a refund by email – to an address which never receives a reply.
 When emailing, request a delivery receipt and a read receipt.
 If you get these back, keep them as evidence.

 If a full or partial refund is agreed it will not be credited back to your ‘phone account.
 This is an example of just how broken the Payforit system is.
 Money is taken from your ‘phone account.
 If a refund is agreed you would expect it to be credited back to the same account.
 But this is ‘not technically possible!’.

-The refund is likely to use one of two mechanisms:
+The refund is likely to use one of three mechanisms:

 - A Paypal payment to your email address

 - A text message sent to your ‘phone which has to be presented to a Post Office for payment.

 - A bank transfer (you will need to provide the company with your bank details for this and you may not feel this is safe)